jlaza020/personal/resume.md

 **Google RISE 4 CS**: *Project Manager, Webinar Leader, and Mentor for underprivileged high school CS students.*

     Managed and led a Google-funded project pioneered by Georgia Tech to increase the involvement and success of underprivledged high school minorities in the field of Computer Science.
-In particular, planned and hosted webinars and in-person meetings to prepare students for the AP Computer Science A Exam for 2 years.
+For two years, planned and hosted webinars and in-person meetings to prepare students for the AP Computer Science A Exam.
     Additionally, coordinated fun Java projects with co-leaders and co-managers for students to participate in.

 **FIU STARS**: *Student Organization Treasurer & Tutor and Mentor for undergraduate CS students.*